We absolutely LOVE Galveston Island, and Moody Gardens is one of the amazing gems on the island!

 You can come and go with a wrist band.
 It’s a nice break between the exhibits.

-We visited Moody Garden’s Rain Forest Pyramid with my daughter’s Girl Scout troop.
+Girl Scout Sleepover One of our visits was with my daughter’s Girl Scout troop for a sleep over!
 Before our cookie sales had begun, the girls all voted for a place to visit, using the money they earned from cookie sales.
 They were very excited, as was I, to get to learn about this wonderful place, and even spend the night there!

 One Hope Boulevard